sarfraznawaz2005/indexer/README.md

 **No Indexes, Just Show EXPLAIN results for all SELECT queries**

 While previous three modes allow you to work with *specific tables and indexes*, you can use this mode to just show EXPLAIN results for all SELECT queries running on a page without adding any indexes on the fly.
 To use this mode, simply don't specify any tables in `watched_tables` option.
+If you don't want to include some tables in this mode, use `ignore_tables` option.

 ## Misc ##